 Interests

-Indigenous Latinx Students, Critical Research Methodologies, Discourse Analysis, Parent Engagement in Schools, community-engaged research
+Indigenous Latinx Students in Schools, Critical Research Methodologies, Indigenous Language Revitalization, Discourse Analysis, Decolonial Aesthetics and Aesthesis of "Languaging," Parent Engagement in Schools, and Community-Engaged Research

 Cluster